front-end-foundations/8-components/readme.md

 $ npm run eleventy
 ```

-And open the side in Chrome.
+And open the site in Chrome.

 Create a new Github repo and add the remote origin to the repo following the instructions on Github.